duartej/openstack-tbdanalysis/README.md

-# Openstack virtual machine setup-up: tbdanalysis
+# Openstack virtual machine setup-up: cmssit-tb
-Virtual machines to run EUTelescope analysis code accessing EOS
+Virtual machines to run EUTelescope analysis code accessing Test beam EOS data

 ## Instances creation
 Create the multipart file to be use for the user configuration